Record-breaking milestone for Fitzroy River Turtles

 “In 2014 over 35 Fitzroy River Turtle nests were protected from predation, and that figure was more than doubled in 2015, with over 80 being protected.
 This year we’ve protected 195 nests, and we’re incredibly proud of this significant achievement,” Ms Robinson said.

-To learn more about the Fitzroy River Turtle visit FBA’s FLOW Visitor Centre, Old Post Office building, corner of East and Denham streets, Rockhampton or check out the Fitzroy River Turtle on the Special Plants and Animals page.
+To learn more about the Fitzroy River Turtle visit FBA’s FLOW Visitor Centre, Old Post Office building, corner of East and Denham streets, Rockhampton or check out our page on the Fitzroy River Turtle.